Reviews You Can Rely On

 Our Verdict

-The Culligan with Zerowater 8-Cup Pitcher is our favorite pitcher-style filter for contaminant removal, thanks to its 5-stage filtration system, which removes most critical contaminants and most PFNA.
-It even includes a built-in TDS meter that measures dissolved solids in your water, so you can see how close to “zero” your water is.
-Performance is excellent, delivering clean-tasting water and reducing uranium, mercury, and PFNA to safe levels.
-The tradeoff is a short filter life — often just two to four weeks — making long-term costs high.
+The Culligan with Zerowater 8-Cup Pitcher is a good pitcher-style filter for secondary contaminant removal, which includes things like fluoride, trace elements, and minerals.
+In fact, in this category, it does better than any other pitcher filter in the lineup.
+Its 5-stage filtration system also did a decent job with critical contaminants, removing most heavy metals, although its performance is below average with PFNA.
+It includes a built-in TDS meter that measures dissolved solids in your water, so you can see how close to “zero” your water is.
+The tradeoff is a short filter life — often just two to four weeks — resulting in high long-term costs.
 Setup and maintenance are as simple as they can be, and the compact design fits easily in most fridges.

 REASONS TO BUY